 The “AD Launch Site” in West Bengal and the APJ Abdul Kalam Island launch pad off the coast of Odisha are both included in the approved region.

-Because of this, experts surmise that the test include the AD-1 Interceptor missile, vital part of India’s Phase-II Ballistic Missile Defense (BMD) program.
+Because of this, experts surmise that the test include the AD-1 Interceptor missile, a vital part of India’s Phase-II Ballistic Missile Defense (BMD) program.

 The NOTAM mentions both launch sites, indicating that interceptor and target missile launches could occur from different areas.